NCT Safer Travel Guidance for Customers

 Before and during your journey, check for the latest travel advice or information:

-Your journey may take longer than normal due to reduced capacity and social distancing measures and you must allow sufficient time if your journey involves changing buses or on to different forms of transport.
+Your journey may take longer than normal and you must allow sufficient time if your journey involves changing buses or on to different forms of transport.

 Use our Capacity Checker to see how quiet or busy your bus may be, which is available on the NCTX Buses app and our website.